trampgeek/moodle-qtype_coderunner/docs/index.md

-An alternative approach is to compute the template parameters in an alternative language of your choice - one that is supported by the sandbox (Jobe) server, e.g. Python
+An alternative approach is to compute the template parameters in an alternative language of your choice - one that is supported by the sandbox (Jobe) server, e.g. Python,
 Java etc. You set the template parameter Preprocessor language to your chosen language and fill the template parameters field with a program in that language.
 The standard output from that program must be a JSON string